Jonathan Bilbao: Alianza Atlético

 On 27 November 2021 it was confirmed, that Bilbao would join Alianza Atlético for the 2022 season.

+Cusco

+In December 2022, ahead of the 2023, Bilbao signed with Cusco FC.

+Ayacucho

+Ahead of the 2025 season, Bilbao joined Ayacucho FC.

 International career

 Bilbao's mother is from Venezuela and his father is from Peru.
 After arriving to Peru in January 2017, 19-year old Bilbao received his Peruvian Nationality Title in March 2018 and could now officially play for the Peruvian national teams.

 After making his debut for Peru national under-20 football team in November 2018, Bilbao became a part of the squad that was called up for the 2019 South American U-20 Championship.